burhanharoon/React-Ecommerce-Store-Website/README.md

 # Getting Started with Create React App

+### Visit the deployed website at -> https://hungry-poitras-476b60.netlify.app/

 **Typical Ecommerce Website**

  - It is a ecommerce website built using React and TailwindCSS.